Paul Vincent Donovan

 Paul Vincent Donovan (September 1, 1924 – April 27, 2011) was an American prelate of the Roman Catholic Church.
 He served as the first bishop of the new Diocese of Kalamazoo in Michigan from 1971 to 1994.

 Biography

 Early life

 Paul Donovan was born on September 1, 1924, in Bernard, Iowa.
 His family later move to Lansing, Michigan, where he entered St. Mary's Cathedral High School..
 Having decided to become a priest, Donovan began his priestly studies in 1941 at St. Joseph Seminary.
-In 1946, he went to St. Gregory Seminary in Cincinnati, Ohio, receiving a Bachelor of Philosophy degree there.
+In 1946, he went to Saint Gregory Seminary in Cincinnati, Ohio, receiving a Bachelor of Philosophy degree there.
 After finishing at St. Gregory's, Donovan entered Mount St. Mary Seminary in Norwood, Ohio to study theology.

 Priesthood

 Donovan was ordained a priest by Bishop Joseph Henry Albers for the Diocese of Lansing on May 20, 1950.
 After his ordination, Donovan was assigned as associate pastor of St. Mary Star of the Sea Parish in Jackson, Michigan.
 He left St. Mary in 1951 to serve as assistant to Bishop Albers for the next five years.
 Donovan was sent to Rome to study at the Pontifical Lateran University. earning a Licentiate of Canon Law in 1957.